MarkR-Dev/node-basic-info/README.md

 - Using fs module to read a file
 - Dynamically sending html files as responses back to the browser

-Later updated to begin using the Express framwork to accomplish the same task.
+Later updated to begin using the Express framework to accomplish the same task.